PredatH0r/qlhm/README.md

 You'll either need to add a full URL to your work-in-progress script to the `config.manual` array (within "hook.js") or come up with a creative alternative.

+If you'd like, list your QUAKE LIVE script [on the wiki](https://github.com/supahgreg/qlhm/wiki).